Bluebird Motel Machias Maine 866-375-0117

 Classes, Workshops and Entertainment

-Cobscook Community Learning Center (Classes, Workshops and Events) – Trescott, Maine
+Cobscook Community Learning Center – Trescott, Maine

 Stage East - Eastport, Maine

 Community theater performances at the Eastport Arts Center.
-Accepting reservations with credit card by phone.
-(207) 853-4650 website

 top of page